“Fiat Lux!” rings one of the most famous phrases from ancient literature, arguably of all time.

 “Power corrupts, absolute power corrupts absolutely”, warns the proverb and I doubt that there are many exceptions to this rule.

 The first part of the Bitcoin antidote to fiat currency is to fragment the power of the monetary system.
-Where fiat currencies are controlled by a central authority, Bitcoin is operated by a decentralised network of operators that maintaining the integrity of the network.
+Where fiat currencies are controlled by a central authority, Bitcoin is operated by a distributed network of operators that maintain the integrity of the network.
+As power is distributed, it prevents any single participant (individual or organisation) from having enough power to manipulate the system.
 Through Bitcoin’s consensus mechanism, operators are tasked with validating transactions and refusing transactions from rogue operators that try to alter or manipulate the system’s rules.

 With fiat monetary systems, governments can give us no more than the word of an accounting firm to prove their financial dealings.
 In just the last year, American accounting firm KPMG was caught facilitating major political corruption in South Africa, and Goldman Sachs employees in Malaysia helped politicians pull of a multi-billion dollar scam.
 The Bitcoin antidote to fraud and mismanagement of funds lies in the Bitcoin ledger’s transparent and immutable (unchangeable) nature.
 This is why, when Bitstocks raised funds to provide relief for hurricane victims in 2017, we could prove our own donation and the transfer of raised fund by simply linking to the blockchain record.